Is Apple’s iCloud Private Relay a VPN? Not Even Close—Here’s Why

 - Privacy: Because the connection between your device and the VPN server is encrypted, nobody can see what data passes along that “tunnel.”
 A good VPN provider, like Intego, keeps no logs, uses publicly shared IP addresses so individual users cannot be identified, and use other measures to protect your privacy.
 (Apple has not yet made any clear public statement about whether it keeps logs of iCloud Private Relay traffic.
 However, it seems telling that Apple is specifically avoiding offering its service in at least 10 regions where governments are not supportive of privacy-enhancing technologies like VPNs and relays.)

 - Hiding your IP address: With a full-fledged VPN service, all of your Internet traffic appears to originate from the IP address of the VPN server rather than your own, so no one can tell where you are connecting from, and advertisers cannot build profiles based on your activities.
 (By contrast, with Apple’s iCloud Private Relay, your IP address is only hidden when you use the Safari browser, but not when you use other browsers or apps.)
+In some cases, your public IP address can reveal your precise location—all the way down to the neighborhood where you live, or the exact location where you work; you may not necessarily want anyone on the Internet to know these things about you.

 - Safe access to public Wi-Fi hotspots: All data between your device and the VPN server is encrypted, so even if you connect to a fake or a hacked public Wi-Fi hotspot, your data is safe.
 (Apple’s iCloud Private Relay only attempts to protect your Safari browser traffic, which may leave you vulnerable to man-in-the-middle attacks from a malicious or unprotected Wi-Fi hotspot.)